Image credit: Newbie

 • It uses low-waste cutting techniques to maximise fabric use.

 Workers’ rights are central to our “People” rating, which assess brands’ policies and practices on everything from child labour to living wages and gender equality.
-Here we rate Newbie “Not Good enough”.
+Here we rate Newbie “Not Good Enough”.
 These are a few factors influencing its score:

 • It traces most of its supply chain.

-• There’s no evidence it ensures workers are paid [living wages] in its supply chain.
+• There’s no evidence it ensures workers are paid living wages in its supply chain.

-• During the height of the COVID-19 pandemic, it disclosed some policies to protect workers in its supply chain from the virus.
+• During the height of the Covid-19 pandemic, it disclosed some policies to protect workers in its supply chain from the virus.

-• It doesn’t appear to use leather, down, fur, angora, exotic animal skin, or exotic animal hair.
+• It doesn’t appear to use leather, shearling, fur, angora, or exotic animal skin.

 Based on all publicly available information we’ve reviewed, we rate Newbie “It's a Start” overall.

-Last updated August 2023
+Last updated 2025-10-13